In this part two, I am going to describe our team’s current best practices to make Typescript work for you when working with Redux.

 Creating Type-safe Actions and Reducers

-accepts any types of arguments, cannot be typed safely without developers’ involvement.
+Considering how reducers are just simple functions that accept two arguments, you would expect Typescript to work well with those two.
+States do.
+But actions, because dispatch accepts any types of arguments, cannot be typed safely without developers’ involvement.
 If you don’t type your actions, your reducer will end up in the not-so-ideal state:

 You can catch some of type errors with unit tests, but you will miss some properties and lose easy refactoring provided by Typescript.
 To acheive type-safety before Typescript 2.8, you could use string enum:

-is needed so that Typescript won’t complain about default case in switch statement (that is, exhaustiveness checking).
+IOtherAction is needed so that Typescript won’t complain about default case in switch statement (that is, exhaustiveness checking).
 This works OK if you ignore the fact that there are essentially two duplicate type definitions in your action interfaces, and action creators.
-Starting with Typescript 2.8, you can use ReturnType
+Starting with Typescript 2.8, you can use ReturnType to remove action interfaces.
+The code below is our way to type actions and reducers.

 Typing Redux container components correctly is important to use, and test the components correctly.
 Before our team learned how to type components, we ended up with tests like this:

-.
+Before you try to type Redux container components properly, you need to understand the type definition of connect.
 Carefully read the code below I quoted from Redux type definition (comments are mine).
 The definition uses a lot of type overloading but I will go through some cases to help you understand what exactly goes on.

 Please note that the definitions below are from @types/react-redux@5.0.19.

-This is when you only need dispatch
+This is when you only need dispatch inside your container.

-, all connect will do is to inject dispatch<any>
+As there are no arguments to connect, all connect will do is to inject dispatch<any> into props.

 When you pass in mapStateToProps to connect